MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7319.md

 -->

-As a warehouse manager, use the report to:
+Warehouse managers use the report to:

-* Monitor the quantity of items in each bin to ensure that inventory levels are accurate and optimal for each bin
+* Monitor the quantity of items in each bin to ensure that inventory levels are accurate and optimal for each bin.
-* Identify any overstocked or understocked bins and take necessary actions to balance inventory levels
+* Identify any over- or under stocked bins and take action to balance inventory levels.
-* Optimize bin configurations and layouts for improved efficiency in picking, packing, and shipping operations
+* Optimize bin configurations and layouts for improved efficiency in picking, packing, and shipping operations.

-As a procurement specialist, use the report to:
+Procurement specialists use the report to:

-* Monitor the quantity of items in each bin to ensure that inventory levels are sufficient to meet demand
+* Monitor the quantity of items in each bin and ensure that inventory can meet demand.
-* Identify any bins with low inventory levels and take necessary actions to replenish inventory
+* Identify bins with low inventory levels and replenish them.
-* Optimize procurement processes for efficient inventory management and cost savings
+* Optimize procurement processes for efficient inventory management and cost savings.

-As a sales and marketing manager, use the report to:
+Sales and marketing managers use the report to:

-* Monitor the quantity of items in each bin to ensure that inventory levels are sufficient to meet customer demand
+* Monitor the quantity of items in each bin and ensure that inventory can meet demand.
-* Plan promotions or markdowns for specific items or bins to improve sales
+* Plan promotions or markdowns for specific items or bins to improve sales.
-* Optimize sales and marketing strategies for efficient inventory management and cost savings
+* Optimize sales and marketing strategies for efficient inventory management and cost savings.

 ## Try the report